Massachusetts Metaphysical College: Students

 Some of the notable students who attended Eddy's classes at the college between 1882 and 1889 included Annie M. Knott, Laura Lathrop, Augusta Emma Stetson, Emma Curtis Hopkins, General Erastus Newton Bates, and Calvin A. Frye.
 It was notable that Eddy accepted students to her college regardless of gender, as it was a rarity at the time for women to attend any type of college, especially together with men in the same classes, let alone to teach, preach, or own businesses.

-While Eddy stated that she taught over 4,000 students at her college, she might have included informal students or have actually been referring to the sum total of all students taught under her authority as president as the college, including the thousands of students taught when the college was reopened as an auxiliary to her church in 1899 under the Church's Board of Education.
-By that time, other teachers such as Eddy's adopted son, Ebenezer Foster-Eddy, Edward A. Kimball and Judge Septimus J. Hanna had taught many subsequent classes.
+While Eddy stated that she taught over 4,000 students at her college, she might have included informal students or have actually been referring to the sum total of all students taught under her authority as president of the college, including the thousands of students taught when the college was reopened as an auxiliary to her church in 1899 under the Church's Board of Education.
+By that time, other teachers, such as Eddy's adopted son, Ebenezer Foster-Eddy, Edward A. Kimball, and Judge Septimus J. Hanna, had taught many subsequent classes.
 Kimball himself, for example, taught over 150 classes.
 Foster-Eddy, as well as General Erastus Newton Bates, had also taught during the period while the college was open.
-By 1889, her Normal (teachers class) students had also been teaching under her authority and under her signed certificates in the US and overseas.
+By 1889, her Normal (teachers' class) students had also been teaching under her authority and under her signed certificates in the US and overseas.
 She could have also included in the number those who attended her public preaching at the time, which she could have considered teaching outside the official classroom setting.
 In any case, John V. Dittimore, former director and clerk of her church and later Eddy critic, gives a far shorter list in his biography on Eddy published in 1932.
-His list is probably limited to those students, at the college, personally taught by Eddy in an official classroom setting before she turned over the teaching to others.
+His list is probably limited to students at the college whom Eddy personally taught in an official classroom setting before she turned over the teaching to others.

 After 1889

-In 1898, Eddy sent out invitations to roughly seventy students for another class to be taught by herself.
+In 1898, Eddy sent invitations to roughly 70 students to attend another class she would teach.
 Students in this class included Calvin A. Frye, Septimus J. Hanna, Sue Harper Mims, and Irving C. Tomlinson.

-Upon Eddy's decease in December 1910, the By-laws of her church stipulated that the vice-president of the college would replace her as the college's president.
+Upon Eddy's death in December 1910, the By-laws of her church stipulated that the college's vice-president would succeed her as president.
 This person was Judge Septimus J. Hanna who, with his wife, had been early students of Eddy and who occupied more positions of trust in the Christian Science Church than any other individual.
 Today Christian Science teachers continue to teach in many countries under the auspices of the Christian Science Board of Education, the successor organization to the college, which was set up by Eddy in 1898 under the same charter as the college.